hummingbot/hummingbot-site/docs/blog/posts/hummingbot-vs-cryptohopper/index.md

 ![cover](cover.png)

-Back in 2019, we investigated 12 bots based on their relative ease of use of installation, configuration, and operation in two blog posts, [Bot reviews, part 1](../2019-01-crypto-bot-reviews/index.md) and [Bot reviews, part 2](../2019-05-crypto-bot-reviews/index.md).
+Back in 2019, we investigated 12 bots based on their relative ease of use of installation, configuration, and operation in two blog posts, Bot reviews, part 1, and Bot reviews, part 2.

 This time, we decided to do an more in-depth comparison of [Cryptohopper](https://www.cryptohopper.com/) against Hummingbot in terms of general features and market making parameters.
 Cryptohopper is a commercial web-based application while Hummingbot is a free and open source command line application.